Home Compare CPRT vs WKL.AS

 Wolters Kluwer leads structurally, with growth as the clearest single gap between the two profiles.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-Most of the separation is still concentrated in growth.
-Wolters Kluwer N.V. leads by 14 points on the overall comparison score.
+The comparison is mainly decided in growth, with the rest of the profile carrying less weight.
+Wolters Kluwer N.V. leads by 9 points on the overall comparison score.

 INDUSTRY COMPARISON